 Our pledge to improve diversity & inclusion outlines actions we will take to fulfill our commitment to all of our readers.

-Keith is VP, Product Management at Dotdash.
-Keith has been with Dotdash since 2019 and is responsible for product management for Dotdash’s finance and performance marketing teams.
-Previous to Dotdash, Keith was Director of Product Management at Red Ventures, having spent seven years working in various product roles at Bankrate.com.
+Keith is SVP, Product at Dotdash Meredith.
+Keith has been with Dotdash Meredith since 2019 and is responsible for product management for Dotdash Meredith’s finance, health, and performance marketing teams.
+Previous to Dotdash Meredith, Keith was Director of Product Management at Red Ventures, having spent seven years working in various product roles at Bankrate.com.
 Before working at Bankrate, Keith was the first member of the product team at Hearst Newspapers.

 Keith earned a B.A. in English at Fairfield University, where he was managing editor of their weekly student newspaper, The Mirror.
-He lives in Connecticut with his wife and two children, Tegan and Billy.
+He lives in Connecticut with his wife Diana, his two children, Tegan and Billy, and their Labrador, Martha.

-As VP, Client Services for Dotdash Finance, Megan oversees the Sales Planning, Account Management and Finance Direct Response teams to develop strategic solutions for our global client base and execute successful partnerships.
-Megan originally joined Investopedia in 2015 to lead the Client Services & Marketing teams before Investopedia became part of Dotdash in 2018 and her responsibilities expanded to cover all financial services industry clients.
+As SVP, Client Services for The Balance, Megan oversees the Sales Planning, Account Management and Finance Direct Response teams to develop strategic solutions for our global client base and execute successful partnerships.
+Megan originally joined Investopedia in 2015 to lead the Client Services & Marketing teams before Investopedia became part of Dotdash Meredith in 2018 and her responsibilities expanded to cover all financial services industry clients.

 Prior to that, she served as the Director of Client Services at SET Media, a video ad technology company.
 She started her career in media planning at Universal McCann in San Francisco working with brands such as Microsoft and Sony.